abhimanyuchadha/weather_Forecast_API/README.md

 * AJAX
 * Google's Visualization API

-To get the thirdparty API results, a middleware function is introduced in assignment 2, this function/API accepts the request from the client and calls the third party API and returns the result.
+To get the thirdparty API results, a server call is made, this function/API accepts the request from the client and calls the third party API and returns the result.
-The primary reason of introducing this was to avoid the CORS error, which occurs when we try to access a resource wich can not be accessed from differenct origin and the API shares a private key to be seeded in the request every time we send a request for forecast.
+The primary reason of introducing this was to avoid the CORS error, which occurs when we try to access a resource wich can not be accessed from differenct origin, and also , the API shares a private key to be seeded in the request every time we send a request for forecast.